oguzhan-yilmaz/kubernetes-grafana-pdf-report-plugin/README.md

 ## Why use this?

+This repository offers kube-prometheus-stack .values.yaml file configuration to install the plugin.

-All configuration is made through the kube-prometheus-stack's values.yaml, giving you simple way to manage the whole installation.
+All configuration is made through the values.yaml, giving you simple way to manage the whole installation.

 I've had such configuration hell setting this up it was a nightmare.
 This is the working configuration, happy to share it.